Chxrls/Chxrls/README.md

 # ✨ Me
-I'm **Charls**, a *Fourth year* computer science student.
+I'm **Charls**, a *computer science* graduate.
 I’m also a *graphic designer* and has a passion for motion graphics.
 I also like japanese media.

 # 🤓 Languages & Frameworks